DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

             - show to access, share and save resources
     - 🌲**Deprovisioning/Offboarding**
         - 📝Offboarding refers to a collection of activities performed by (or for the benefit of) separating employees to meet legal or policy compliance and recover any company devices, keys, or tokens that were issued during the term of employment.
-        - 📝Deprovisioning/offboarding occurs when an employee leaves the organization or is transferred to a different department.
+        - 📝Deprovisioning occurs when an employee leaves the organization or is transferred to a different department.
 Deprovisioning refers to the deactivation or revocation of a user account.
 The deprovisioning process is a subset of (and typically completed during) the offboarding process.
+The process of deactivating or revoking a user account is commonly referred to as deprovisioning.
+The deprovisioning process is typically triggered when an employee separates from the organization.
         - **Account revocation**: deleting an account is the easiest way to deprovision
             - an employee's account is usually first disabled
             - supervisors can then review the user’s data and determine if anything is needed